-I don’t mean to brag but this vegan creamy fettuccine alfredo with caramelized squash and red onions was out of this world.
+I don’t mean to brag but this vegan fettuccine alfredo with caramelized squash and red onions was out of this world.

 I never would have guessed you could even make a vegan alfredo sauce, but alas, with the help of cauliflower it not only is possible but is healthy and delicious as well.